 The only time I'll be willing to use third-party name transfers are when I initiate transfers between my own accounts across different countries.

 Example: My Malaysia Account > TransferWise > My Singapore Account or My Hong Kong Account

 Doing it the safer way have a price to pay as well - since I need to incur double currency conversion, from Ringgit to Transit Currency (SGD/HKD), and subsequent funding it into IBKR and if needed, convert to another currency using their real-time spot rate, sometimes cheaper than what you see on Google.

 Good news is - IBKR do accept 3rd party named transfer from the likes of TransferWise or InstaRem, though they reserves the right to audit your paper trail at random, so just be ready with your bank statements to prove the money trail if you happen to be audited by them.

 Since Interactive Brokers have been pretty established (more on that later), they have presence or office in some of the world's major markets - such as Hong Kong, Australia, UK, Singapore, US, etc., which also means that they will have a local bank account in those countries.

 Whilst I'm not sure how broad is their presences for local bank accounts, one thing I am sure is both HKD and SGD local transfers are included.
-That basically means that I can choose one of two routes (Hong Kong or Singapore) if I ever need to fund my IBKR account, whilst paying minimal foreign transfer fees thanks to cheap international transfers via Transferwise.
+That basically means that I can choose one of two routes (Hong Kong or Singapore) if I ever need to fund my IBKR account, whilst paying minimal foreign transfer fees thanks to cheap international transfers via Wise.